mayasharma2110/Keep-Riding/README.md

 ### Structure

-All pages of the webiste will have a consistent navigaton bar - which collapses when viewed on a small screen.
+All pages of the website will have a consistent navigation bar - which collapses when viewed on a small screen.

-All pages of the webiste will have a footer with links to the social media accounts that users can view and follow to keep up to date with the company.
+All pages of the website will have a footer with links to the social media accounts that users can view and follow to keep up to date with the company.

 The website will use bootstrap grids to make the layout responsive to different devices and screen sizes.